Want the perfect workout program?Take Quiz

 The spider curl utilizes dumbbells and is performed facing down on an incline bench (chest to bench back rest).
 You let your arms hang down, shoulder width apart, and then simply perform a curl while keeping your elbow stationary.
 This bicep exercise will generate an insane burn as you cannot use any momentum or muscles to assist in the lift.
 If you want a big biceps peak, this is one of the best biceps exercise.

-The Walter curl is an incredibly easy curl that utilizes one dumbbell.
+The waiter curl is an incredibly easy curl that utilizes one dumbbell.
 All you need to do is put your hands out flat under one of the heads.
 Next, you just do a curl.
 However, because your hands must remain flat, it will mitigate the amount the forearms help with the movement.
 It sounds easy, but you probably know it’s the “easy” dumbbell bicep exercises that are brutal.
 This burns.

 Cheat curls are curls that let you cheat, hence the name.
 Cheat curls take advantage of the increased force during the eccentric portion of the bicep curl and prescribes near maximal loads, or even maximal, to be performed ONLY using the eccentric portion.
 You will then “cheat” the load up using some body movement to perform another rep.